15 Heroic Facts About Florence Nightingale

 This 1850s conflict, in which Britain and France clashed with Russia over the Slavic empire’s invasion of Turkish territory, turned Nightingale into a Victorian celebrity.

-"She is a ‘ministering angel’ without any exaggeration in these hospitals," the London Times reported that winter.
+"She is a ‘ministering angel’ without any exaggeration in these hospitals," the London Times wrote of Nightingale in 1855.
 As their article added, she could often be "observed alone," checking up on the wounded "with a little lamp in her hand."
 Just like that, Nightingale won international acclaim as the benevolent "Lady with the Lamp."

 Nightingale sometimes took it upon herself to be the bearer of bad news, as she did in this snippet from a delicately-worded message sent in 1856: "It is with very sincere sorrow that I am obliged to confirm the fears of the father of the Late Howell Evans about his poor son … I have never in my life had so painful & unsatisfactory a letter to write."